dale-wilson/PyGmailAttachmentReader/README.md

 After doing this you will have to re-authorize (or deny authorization) the next time you run GmailAttachmentReader.

+## What if I have more than one GMail account I want to read from?

+Make a new configuration file and use a different name for the authentication_file (that's why I suggested the naming convention that includes your email account name.)
+Start GmailAttachmentReader and when it can't find the authentication process, it will ask permission again.
+Use your other email account this time.
+After that you will be able to switch back and forth between accounts by changing the name of the configuration file on the command line used to start GmailAttachmentReader.

+If you want to read from both accounts at the same time, you'll have to start two copies of GmailAttachmentReader.

 ## Why Python3?

 Because it is a better language than Python2 and it is mature enough now that I